kevinyan0620/Micromouse_Gen1_ClubProject/README.md

 We are actively iterating on this design to compete again in the upcoming AAMC!

+## Repository Structure

+* /Micromouse_STM32ApplicationCode: Contains the embedded C firmware and project files configured for the STM32 environment.

+* /The Mouse: The master KiCad project directory.
+Includes the full system schematics (wiring) and the 2-layer PCB layout files.

+* /Micromouse_Parts: Custom KiCad footprint and symbol libraries created for this project.
+These can be directly imported into KiCad for viewing or reuse.

+* /Pictures: Photographic documentation of the hardware assembly, revisions, and competition runs.

+* Final Pinout.png: A comprehensive STM32 pin mapping reference diagram required to understand the hardware-firmware interface.

+* Micromouse_BillOfMaterials_AssemblyVersion.xlsx: A detailed assembly BOM mapped by reference designator (e.g., R10) and subsystem, used for manufacturing guidance and population.

+* Micromouse_BillOfMaterials_SubmitVersion.xlsx: A consolidated purchasing BOM with grouped components and quantities, optimized for vendor procurement (e.g., Digi-Key).

+* Test_Run_With_Small_Maze.MOV: Video demonstration of the maze-solving algorithm in a scaled-down test environment prior to the competition.

 ## Hardware Architecture

 The electrical hardware was designed to balance form factor with sensor coverage and ease of routing.
 Components were carefully sourced via Digi-Key, maintaining a strict Bill of Materials (BOM) throughout the project lifecycle.